 - 2 teaspoons Hot sauce

 - 1 cup Light brown sugar

 - 5 cloves garlic Minced

 - In a glass bowl, combine the chili powder, Hungarian paprika, fresh ground black pepper, kosher salt, and the zest of 1 orange.

 - In a large bowl, mix the ketchup, spicy brown mustard, apple cider vinegar, Worcestershire sauce, freshly squeezed lemon juice, A-1 steak sauce, blackstrap molasses, natural honey, hot sauce, and lightly packed brown sugar.

 - Over medium heat, warm the authentic olive oil in a large saucepan.
 Add the minced onions and sauté them until translucent, about 5-6 minutes.
 Press the garlic cloves, add it to the onion and cook for another minute.

-- Add spices from the small bowl to pan, then add the all the wet ingredients.
+- Add spices from the small bowl to pan, then add all the wet ingredients

 - Simmer over low heat for 20-25 minutes uncovered.

 - Place in refrigerator overnight to let flavors come through.